Lifelong Learning GED and High School Diploma Registration

 High School Units Information:

 Students take one unit at a time.
-A student must have earned 16 units to be able to enroll.
 Registration and orientation will take two mornings.
 Fees are $80 per unit.

 Registration times for Evening - GED Students